 Credit for inventing the first piano has been disputed over the years, as it wasn’t the first instrument that used a keyboard striking action.
 A variety of the same piano principle existed initially as early as 1440, which is a reason for some disagreement.

-The first piano in modern form was invented by expert harpsichord maker Bartolomeo Cristofori in the beginning of the eighteenth century, in the 1700s.
+The first piano in modern form was invented by expert harpsichord maker Bartolomeo Cristofori at the beginning of the eighteenth century, in the 1700s.